 Set Amos as default location

-Sunny.
-High minus 4.
-UV index 4 or moderate.
+Mainly sunny.
+High plus 4.
+UV index 6 or high.

 CBC News: Weather Centre